Where are emissions inspections required? [Back to Top]

 If I am in the military and will be deployed when my vehicle inspection needs to be renewed, what do I do?
 [Back to Top]

-Senate Bill 509 from the General Assembly 2007 Session allows the penalty to be waived for military personnel on active military duty who cannot get their vehicle inspected within the four month grace period from the date the inspection sticker expired.
+Senate Bill 509 from the General Assembly 2007 Session allows the penalty to be waived for military personnel on active military duty who cannot get their vehicle inspected within the four month grace period from the date the electronic authorization expired.
 You must obtain a current inspection within 30 days after returning to the State.
 To have the penalty waived, you must contact your local NC-DMV Office .

 I will be on vacation when my inspection is due, what do I do?
 [Back to Top]

 You may obtain an inspection and renew your registration up to 90 days prior to the expiration of the vehicle inspection/registration due date.
 If the length of the vacation is longer than 90 days, you should contact NC-DMV Headquarters for additional information at 1-877-421-0020.

 Will I be able to transfer plates?
 [Back to Top]

 Yes, contact NC-DMV registration or the DMV hotline for more details at 1-877-421-0020.

 What vehicles are exempt from inspections?
 [Back to Top]

 New vehicles will receive a safety/tamper inspection for the first year.
 "New motor vehicle" means a motor vehicle that has never been titled before.
 Vehicles registered in an emission county must receive an emissions inspection in the second year of ownership.

 Vehicles older than 35 years are not required to receive inspections in any county.